-Although I’m a huge advocate of the pharmaceutical use of cannabis myself, I kinda understand this policy.
+Although I’m a huge advocate of the pharmaceutical use of cannabis myself, I kinda understand this policy for CBD marketing.
 I mean, there are a lot of people producing their own, non-approved, products.
 Also, there’s a lot of misinformation about the benefits and effects of CBD products- a rather dangerous thing.

 But what about the companies who are trying to actually help people?

-Being unable to advertise, is a huge bummer.
+Being unable to do CBD marketing through advertising, is a huge bummer.
 Especially for a new CBD product brand.

-There are ways.
+There are ways to do CBD marketing.
 It’s a bit harder but definitely doable.

 And if your brand suffers from these advertising policies, remember that you’re not alone; it’s possible that we won’t be able to run ads for this post as well.